terser/terser/README.md

                                 `reserved`  List of names that should not be mangled.
     --mangle-props [options]    Mangle properties/specify mangler options:
                                 `builtins`  Mangle property names that overlaps
-                                            with standard JavaScript globals.
+                                            with standard JavaScript globals and DOM
+                                            API props.
                                 `debug`  Add debug prefix and suffix.
-                                `domprops`  Mangle property names that overlaps
-                                            with DOM properties.
                                 `keep_quoted`  Only mangle unquoted properties, quoted
                                                properties are automatically reserved.
                                                `strict` disables quoted properties